dokDork/dokDork/README.md

 + **Third principle**: Time erodes the security of a system.

 # 📖 So what can we do?
-To make a system safe we must know a system in as much depth as possible, analyze it from as many points of view as possible.
+To make a system secure we must know as much information as possible about system, analyze it from many points of view trying to understand how to change its predefined behavior.
-Hacking is a methodology that allows you to achieve all this increasing your knowledge every day.
+Hacking is a methodology that allows you to analyse system much deeper then most people can.
+Hacking requires you to increase your knowledge every day.

 <!---
 dokDork/dokDork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.